telerik/blazor-docs/knowledge-base/editor-copy-paste.md

 ## Notes

-Replace `__Main` with the actual name of the Razor component, which holds the Editor.
+* Replace `__Main` with the actual name of the Razor component, which holds the Editor.

-The above example makes a few assumptions and this affects the overall implementation.
-Adjust, according to your scenario and requirements.
+* The above example makes a few assumptions, which affect the overall implementation.
+Adjust the example, according to your scenario and requirements.

-The code uses a lot of standard JavaScript API and general logic, which are not related to the Editor component.
+* The code uses a lot of standard JavaScript API and general logic, which are not related to the Editor component.

-Copy-pasting a collection of several HTML tags (e.g. list items) may produce unexpected or undesired results, depending on the paste location.
+* Copy-pasting a collection of several HTML tags, for example, list items, may produce unexpected or undesired results, depending on the paste location.

-Programmatic copying and pasting in the browser may require user permissions.
-There are three separate challenges and the app controls only one of them:
+* Programmatic copying and pasting in the browser may require user permissions.

+  The app controls only one out of the following challenges:

   * Some users may prohibit programmatic clipboard access.
   * Browsers may prompt users to approve programmatic pasting every time.
   * Browsers prohibit programmatic clipboard access unless the access occurs in a user event.
 This means you can't use Blazor `@onclick` handlers and `JSInterop` calls from the server to the browser, because the JavaScript execution doesn't occur as a result of user events.

 # See Also